SnailUsbs/GameOfRush/README.md

 - **Adjustable Game Speed/Colors**

-- **Option To Have The Game Run In The Background While The In-Game Phone Is Closed**

 # Important Info:

 - Since this is more of a fun proof of concept rather than a truly useful or fun, It will not be going up on thunderstore, and instead will only be held in this github repo.